Close

 As a result, these are tough cases to win.
 But they can be won if there are compelling facts.

-How Much Settlement Compensation Will I Get in a Typical Bike Accident Case?
+How Much Settlement Compensation Can I Get in a Typical Bike Accident Case in Baltimore, MD?

 You can also look at settlement statistics based on the type of injury you have which is probably a better barometer of settlement value.